 Let’s continue the example we mentioned in the first point – exact and phrase match.

-You need to accept that the demand and interest would be more or less demanding during specific months of the year, season, festivals, holidays, weather, and for other reasons.
-So if your business deals in a seasonal product or service, it’s better that you increase your budget in the months that lead to these high-in-demand times so that you can best use the excess traffic and revenue!
+You need to accept that the demand would be more or less high during specific months of the year, season, festivals, holidays, weather, etc. So, if your business deals in a seasonal product or service, it’s better that you increase your budget in the months that lead to these high-in-demand times so that you can best use the excess traffic and revenue!